Katarzyna Cichopek: 2000

 She was in the serial M jak miłość as Kinga Zduńska.

 2004

 She took part in the serial Dziki as Zosia Walczakowa.

 2005

 She was on the Polish Dancing with the stars: Taniec z Gwiazdami.

 Cichopek became laureate of the award Viva!
 Najpiękniejsi.

 2006

 She became presenter of the festival "TOPTrendy".

 2007

 She became presenter on popular show Jak Oni Śpiewają?
 (Soapstar Superstar) and at the festival "TOPTrendy."

 In the Eurovision Dance Contest 2007 Kasia Cichopek and Marcin Hakiel were in 4 place.

 2008

 She married Marcin Hakiel.
-They have a son Adam (born 2009) and a daughter Helena (born 2013), who in June 2021 performed for the first time on the stage of the Musical Theater „Roma”.
+They have a son Adam (born 2009) and a daughter Helena (born 2013), who in June 2021 performed for the first time on the stage of the Musical Theater "Roma".

-Cichopek was a guest star in TV series Agentki as Anna Migdalska, I kto tu rzadzi? as Iwona, and Daleko od noszy as Joasia.
+Cichopek was a guest star in TV series Agentki as Anna Migdalska, I kto tu rządzi? as Iwona, and Daleko od noszy as Joasia.

 2009

-She took part in the TV series "Tancerze" as Klaudia.
+She took part in the TV series Tancerze as Klaudia.